emberjs/website/source/blog/2017-10-08-ember-2-16-released.md

   for more details.
 * `ember install` now supports scoped npm packages, for example `ember install @cardstack/git`.
   See [ember-cli/ember-cli#7109](https://github.com/ember-cli/ember-cli/pull/7109) for more details.
-* Several internal refactorings were undertaken that begin support for the unmerged [Ember CLI strategies RFC](https://github.com/ember-cli/rfcs/pull/110).
+* Several internal refactoring efforts were undertaken that begin support for the un-merged [Ember CLI strategies RFC](https://github.com/ember-cli/rfcs/pull/110).

 No new deprecations are added in Ember CLI 2.16.